 Kelley Carter is the fashion director of home for Bloomingdale’s.
 She is based in New York City.

-In the past, formal china was typically used during holidays, celebrations, dinner parties, and other events involving guests.
+In the past, formal china was used during holidays, celebrations, dinner parties, and other events involving guests.
 It often features intricate patterns and designs.
-Everyday dishware, on the other hand, is often simpler in style—sometimes all white or another solid color—and was reserved for meals involving just the couple or their nuclear family.
+Everyday dishware, on the other hand, is often simpler in style—sometimes all white or another solid color—and was reserved for meals involving only the couple or their nuclear family.

 These days, the "rules" surrounding dinnerware are a lot laxer.
 There’s no need to register for multiple sets of dishes if that doesn’t suit your lifestyle, and the dishes you do select can be as fancy or as casual as you like.
 For the full lowdown on what to know about wedding china—including average costs and how many pieces to register for—read on.